 - No Immortal Inertia: Former Scroll Guardians simply look older when they pass the mantel; 50 years older in about 5 seconds.

 - Plot Armor: In-universe justification for the Monk; he literally can't die until he finds a successor.
 Time won't let him.

 - Prophecy Twist: The viewer is early on shown how the prophecy can be interpreted for Kar, but its not until later that it works for Jade at the same time.
 Then there's the whole 'Chinese prophecy translated into English' issue.

 - Retirony: The guardian of the scroll in the opening hands over the responsibility, declares that after sixty years he is finally going to take a vacation, and is promptly gunned down by Nazis.

 - Spell My Name with an "S": Having grown up without a family, Kar decided to give himself one, via his name.
 The Monk reveals that the Cantonese word for 'family' is actually pronounced 'Gaw'.

 - What the Fu Are You Doing?: Kar was a good fighter even before he received training from Monk, but he flounders a few times due to trying to copy moves from TV and movies.
 When Monk trains him, he corrects these misconceptions about martial arts.

-- Xanatos Gambit: The Monk's goal and plan is 'keep the Scroll from anyone else's hands but whether he succeeds or not (and the Scroll is stolen) is ultimately irrelevant.
-Because the final word is missing, thus making the Scroll useless on its own.
+- Xanatos Gambit: The Monk's goal and plan is to keep the Scroll from anyone else's hands but whether he succeeds or not (and the Scroll is stolen) is ultimately irrelevant.
+This is because the final word is missing, thus making the Scroll useless on its own.
 This failsafe was made because the Monk anticipated the possibility of his failing as a guardian.